stan-dev/cmdstanpy/docsrc/hello_world.rst

 example datafile `bernoulli.data.json`:

 By default, the ``sample`` method runs 4 sampler chains.
+The ``output_dir`` argument is an optional argument which specifies the path to the output directory used by CmdStan.
-If the ``output_dir`` argument is omitted, the output files are written to a temporary directory which is deleted when the current Python session is terminated.
+If this argument is omitted, the output files are written to a temporary directory which is deleted when the current Python session is terminated. [#]_

 .. code-block:: python